LiviuCP/goToScriptsPython/README.md

 It also performs history reporting and creating a list of favorite dirs.
 Both history and favorites can be used for easy navigation to any of the entries.

-2. Supported systems
+2. SUPPORTED OPERATING SYSTEMS

 The script is supported both on Linux and MacOS.
+It is not supported on Windows.

+The pre-requisites for running it correctly are:
+- Python 3.6
+- BASH CLI

+Following should be noted for each supported OS:

 1) On the Linux version the "CLI-only" mode is supported.
 This means the script does not synchronize the current directory of the terminal with the one from the explorer window.
 The reason for this implementation is that there are several distributions of Linux and the explorer tool might be differ from one to another.

-Unlike the BASH version of the script it is NOT possible to obtain synchronization between terminal and graphical explorer if the terminal is embedded in an explorer window (as on OpenSUSE).
+Unlike the non-Python (BASH-only) version of the script it is NOT possible to obtain synchronization between terminal and graphical explorer if the terminal is embedded in an explorer window (as on OpenSUSE).
 This is due to the fact that the script runs in a sub-shell of the terminal.
-If you require this synchronization please use the BASH scripts (see section 8. for more details)
+If you require this synchronization please use the BASH-only scripts (see section 8. for more details)

 2) On the MacOS version the terminal can be synchronized with the Finder window.
 This occurs as follows: when a valid path is entered in the terminal the Finder will close and the re-open in the directory for which the path has been entered.
 This occurs no matter if the path is the same with the old one or not and this behavior has been implemented as the user might sometimes need to refresh the Finder window.
 The possible reason for requiring Finder refresh is mentioned in section 4.
 By default the sync feature is disabled but it can be enabled by entering :s (+hit ENTER) in the navigation menu.
 To disable it enter :s again and hit the RETURN key.